-Oppo Find N2 Flip vs. Samsung Galaxy Z Flip 4
+Oppo Find N2 Flip vs. Samsung Galaxy Z Flip 4: How do the two compare?

-(Pocket-lint) - Oppo is serious about the foldable phone market, even if it was a little later than the competition to the party.
+Oppo is serious about the foldable phone market, even if it was a little later than the competition to the party.
 So serious - in fact - that it's finally launching one of its flexible smartphones outside of China.

 The Oppo Find N2 Flip is being launched in global markets at some point in early 2023, and it will be competing head-to-head with the popular Galaxy Z Flip 4.
 So can it steal Samsung's foldable crown, or will it flop?